 This program runs on 3 training blocks (30 days each) in which for 3 continues weeks you perform 7 different exercises (once daily) and on the last week (week 4 of the block) you focus on different recovery routines.
 Training blocks 1 and 2 follow this structure, while block 3 combines all the routines found in the previous blocks to create additional shock to the muscles.

-An exercise mat.
-We of course chose our own Fit Fiera Hybrid Mat as we needed a strong mat that could sustain the use of free weights and shoes, and at the same time be soft enough with high grip for yoga practices.
-Feel free to check us out since you are already here.
+Hybrid Exercise & Yoga Mat: This 2 in 1 strong mat can sustain the use of free weights and shoes, and at the same time be soft enough with high grip for yoga practices.

 Here is the moment you have been waiting for.
 Did it work?
 Before we get to that, a quick reminder that I started this program after a cutting phase (caloric deficit), and integrated a 150 caloric surplus during this program, hence overall weight gain was expected.
 However, my goal was to pack as much muscle as possible with little fat gains.